 We know the honeymoon period doesn’t last forever.
-It’s harsh, but it’s true, but there are definitely some things you can do to keep that excitement and joy alive in your marriage.
+It’s harsh, but it’s true, but there are definitely some things you can do to keep that excitement and joy buzzing in your marriage.

-In this blog we’ll discuss what you can do to keep your marriage alive, as well as what to do in an argument; helping you nurture a strong, healthy relationship Inshallah.
+In this blog we’ll discuss what you can do to keep the romance alive in your marriage, as well as what to do in an argument; helping you nurture a strong, healthy relationship Inshallah.

-Let’s start by talking about the fun stuff...how to keep the romance alive:
+Let’s start by talking about the fun stuff...how to keep the romance alive in a relationship: